develprr/metamatic-framework/README.md

 ### Persistent States

 Being tired of web portals that forget their state or get strangely messed when the browser is refreshed?
-Metamatic solves this problem by offering various out-of-the-box persistency modes, *localStorage*, *sessionStorage* and *memoryStorage*.
+Metamatic™ solves this problem by offering various out-of-the-box persistency modes, *localStorage*, *sessionStorage* and *memoryStorage*.
 Meaning, the web site remains exactly in the same state as it was before you refreshed the browser.